 - Assess and improve the operation of deep injection wells to ensure community safety.

 Growing a dynamic workforce

 - Support strong federal investments in basic geoscience research to train and develop future geoscientists.

 - Invest in a vibrant and dynamic STEM-focused workforce to increase our global competitiveness.

 - Establish infrastructure to support robust aquaculture systems to create new jobs and business opportunities.

 The societies listed below do not necessarily endorse or have expertise on every recommendation in this report.

-Signed: American Association of Petroleum Geologists, American Geophysical Union, American Geosciences Institute, American Institute of Professional Geologists, Consortium for Ocean Leadership, Geological Society of America, National Ground Water Association, Soil Science Society of America.
+Signed: American Association of Petroleum Geologists, Association of American State Geologists, American Geophysical Union, American Geosciences Institute, American Institute of Professional Geologists, Consortium for Ocean Leadership, Geological Society of America, National Ground Water Association, Soil Science Society of America.

 For further information, please contact: